parvathyv/breakable_toy/README.md

 # Third party tools
-* Google maps Javascript API for integration of the map.
+* Google Maps Javascript API for integration of the map.
 * Geocoder gem for geolocation.
 The app uses the gem to store locations in the database for persistence of data.
-* Cookies for keeping track of user sessions in the database
+* Cookies for keeping track of user sessions in the database.
-* Imagemagick, along with Amazon's AWS S3 service for file uploads.
-* D3 for the collapsible tree data visualization
+* D3.js for data visualization.
-* Devise for user management
+* Devise for user management.
-* Omniauth for user authentication
+* Omniauth for user authentication.
+* Imagemagick and Minimagick for image manipulation.
+* Carrier Wave and Amazon's AWS S3 service for file uploads.